5.10 Grading SystemSee version history

-*P/R grades are to be used in special situations only (e.g. Math Modules)--Effective January 1, 2012
+*P/R grades are to be used in special situations only (e.g. Math Modules, DRE Courses)--Effective January 1, 2012

 B. When a student determines that he/she will be unable to complete courses in which he/she is currently enrolled, it is the student's responsibility to initiate procedures leading to a formal withdrawal (W) in order to avoid a failing (F) grade.
 To receive a W grade, a student must withdraw prior to the 35% date of the class.
-Final dates for withdrawing from a course will be announced in CPCC's Class Schedule and Telephone Registration Information.
+Final dates for withdrawing from a course will be announced in the instructor's syllabus.
 The instructor may also assign a W at other times when circumstances warrant such action.
 A W will remain on the transcript and will not count as credit hours attempted.
 To receive credit, a student who received a W must re-register and pay for the course in a subsequent term.
 Financial aid recipients need to refer to the financial aid satisfactory progress policy to determine if schedule adjustments will affect financial aid.

 C. An I (Incomplete) may be assigned when a student has persisted through the course and has completed at least 90% of the requirements for passing the course or when the instructor has determined extenuating circumstances exist.
 When an I is assigned, the instructor must fill out an "Incomplete Grade Form" and submit it to the Division Office.
 A student must resolve an I (Incomplete) grade within the time frame specified by the instructor or the division, but no later than 6 months from the end of the term for which the grade was assigned.
 When an I grade has been resolved, the final grade will be recorded with the I (e.g., I/B) and the GPA will be re-computed.
 An I which is unresolved will be changed to the grade of I/F after the specified expiration date.